 - Ensure the ‘Order subtotal must be at least/under’ is 0.00

-- Select “All Formats” from the Format section on the left of your method
+- Select “All mt items” from the ‘Method applies to’ section on the left of your method (this is the default option):

 - The final line of the method uses “and up” with either a ‘Flat rate’ or ‘Per each additional’ value for the quantity or weight range.